musall/WidefieldImager/Analysis/README.md

 To use the function, simply provide the path to the dataset ('dataPath') and the name of the animal (Plex66 for dataset2 or Fez73 for dataset3).

 ![picture](https://github.com/musall/WidefieldImager/blob/master/images/phaseMap_example.png)

+The same function can also be used for low-dimensional data: Use 'computePhaseMap' to create phase maps from the same data after running the dimensionality reduction code described above.
+You can also use use 'computePhaseMapNCAAS' to create phase maps from low dimensional data, created by the cloud-based NeuroCAAS plattform.
+Check [here](https://github.com/jcouto/wfield/blob/master/usecases.md) for details on how to use NCAAS.